dn9090/XbimGltf/README.md

 Compared to the original implementation the reworks performs up to 35% better.
 Also the pressure on the garbage collector is reduced.
-The `Xbim.GLTF.IO.Benchmarks` directory contains the benchmarks of the original implementation, the rework and the compability API.
+The `Xbim.GLTF.IO.Benchmarks` directory contains the benchmarks of the original implementation, the rework and the compatibility API.

 Run it with
 ```